amy324/Golang-CLI-Weather-App/README.md

 ## Usage

-To get weather information for your location, run:
+To get weather information for your location or a city of your choice, run:

 ```bash\
 .go run main.go